The History of the Pacific Junior Hockey League

 The origins of the Pacific Junior Hockey League date back to 1965 when teams from Chilliwack, Burnaby, Grandview and Coquitlam created a Juvenile/Junior league for local players who wanted to continue to play competitive hockey.
 One year later the West Coast Junior Hockey League was officially formed with six teams, including the Grandview Steelers who still compete in the league today.

 In 2002 a franchise was relocated to North Delta and the modern look of lower-mainland junior hockey began to form.
-Following the 2005-06 season, the Hope Icebreakers and Port Coquiltam Buckaroos relocated to their current homes of Mission and Port Moody.
-Those moves, followed a year later by expansion franchises in Squamish and Aldergrove, grew the league to ten teams and allowed the PIJHL to convert to the current two conference system.
+Following the 2005-06 season, the Hope Icebreakers and Port Coquitlam Buckaroos relocated to their current homes of Mission and Port Moody.
+Those moves, followed a year later by expansion franchises in Squamish and Aldergrove, grew the league to ten teams and allowed the PIJHL to convert to the current two-conference system.
 In 2012 a minor adjustment to the name of the league (PIJHL to PJHL) was made and franchises in Squamish and North Delta relocated to North Vancouver and Langley respectively.
 At the conclusion of the 2015-16 season, the Langley Knights moved to North Surrey.
 In 2017-18 an expansion franchise was awarded to Langley.
 The new team was named the Trappers and placed in the Harold Brittain Conference.
-The following season, the White Rock Whalers joined the Tom Shaw Conference, growing the league to a dozen teams for the first time since the 1970’s.
-The League expanded further out into the Fraser Valley with the addition of the Chilliwack Jets in time for the 2020-21 season.
+The following season, the White Rock Whalers joined the Tom Shaw Conference, growing the league to a dozen teams for the first time since the 1970s.
+The League expanded further out into the Fraser Valley with the return of the Chilliwack Jets in time for the 2020-21 season.
+The 2020-21 season was eventually cancelled with the concerns of the overwhelming COVID-19 Pandemic and unfortunately, only months later the 2020-21 season was also cancelled as rising COVID-19 cases increased in British Columbia and the decision was made for the safety of the public, league, teams, and staff.

 The PJHL – Year by Year

 2019-20 . . .
-The North Van Wolf Pack won their second straight regular season title, this time in record setting fashion.
+The North Van Wolf Pack won their second straight regular season title, this time in record-setting fashion.
 The Wolf Pack won 40 of 44 games and finished an astounding 22 points ahead of their nearest rival.
-North Van and Aldergrove advanced through the conference playoffs and were ready for the best-of-seven finals when the season was suddenly cancelled due to COVID-19.
+North Van and Aldergrove advanced through the conference playoffs and were ready for the best-of-seven finals when the season was suddenly cancelled due to COVID-19 and no champion was awarded.

 2018-19 . . .
 The North Van Wolf Pack and Delta Ice Hawks finished tied for the regular season lead with 69 points each with the Wolf Pack claiming the title by virtue of two extra wins.
 North Vancouver claimed the PJHL Championship winning 12 games against just two losses.